 - Gartner has many problems with how it makes money, how it breaks out its revenues, and how Gartner dangles improvements in Magic Quadrant scores in return for vendor payments.

 Understanding how Gartner makes its money is critical to understanding how it works and to interpreting the information they provide.
 As they say in political thrillers and investigative journalism: “Follow the money.”
 This is important because it defines Gartner’s incentives and operations.

 Gartner’s Annual Report

 According to their annual report, their 2012 revenue broke down in the following way.

 These figures are for 2012.
 Gartner’s revenues grow virtually every year.
-This pie chart in 2019 would be much larger as Gartner now has revenues of $5.1 billion.
+This pie chart in 2019 would be much more significant as Gartner now has revenues of $5.1 billion.

 How Gartner Breaks Out its Revenue

-Gartner does not break out its revenue per line of business regarding its customer category (i.e., buyer, vendor, investor, etc.), or its events revenue; however, Gartner receives revenue from buyers, vendors and investors in each line of business (research, consulting and events).
-Roughly seventy percent of their revenue comes from research-related activities and thirty percent from consulting and events.
+Gartner does not break out its revenue per line of business regarding its customer category (i.e., buyer, vendor, investor, etc.), or its events revenue.
+However, Gartner receives income from buyers, vendors and investors in each line of business (research, consulting and events).
+Roughly seventy percent of their income comes from research-related activities and thirty percent from consulting and events.
 Gartner receives revenues from other types of customers as well.
-For instance, they receive subscription revenue from consulting companies as well as from several other customer categories.
+For instance, they receive subscription revenue from consulting companies as well as from several different customer categories.